ethereum/EIPs/EIPS/eip-kem.md

 This allows various strategies to mange the trust.
 For example:

--   A hardware wallet vendor which takes it very serious about the brand reputation and the fund safety for its customers, could choose to trust only its own public key(s).
+-   A hardware wallet vendor which takes it very serious about the brand reputation and the fund safety for its customers, could choose to trust only its own public keys.
 These public keys only sign `signerPubKey` from selected partners.
 -   A MPC service could publish its `signerPubKey` online so that users won't verify the signature against a wrong or fake public key.

+Note that it is advised that a separate key pair should be used for signing on each curve.

 **Security Level**: